We are Serious about Member Care at Local Trade Partners!

 Rolf Wilkin CTB, Founder and Executive Director

 Rolf is a local Entrepreneur and Businessman who founded Local Trade Partners in 2009 when he was unable to find a local, professional Trade Exchange to join.
 Rolf began his business career in Fayetteville in 1988 as founder of the Razorbucks Coupon Book, a publication serving University of Arkansas students, faculty and local small businesses.
 In 1992 at the age of 26 he founded Eureka Pizza, a regional pizzeria, now with 10 locations.
 Eureka Pizza has been voted “Best Pizza” numerous times.
 Eureka Pizza is a past “Northwest Arkansas Business of the Year”, awarded by the Northwest Arkansas Business Journal.
 He is a former “Young Entrepreneur of the Year”, awarded by the U.S. Small Business Administration (SBA) for the 5 state region (Region VI- Arkansas, Louisiana, Texas, Oklahoma & New Mexico) Rolf is passionate about helping fellow small businesses succeed in these exciting and challenging times.
 He is a Certified Trade Broker (CTB), the highest accreditation in the barter industry.
-Rolf is the Chairman of the Board of the Arkansas Hospitality Association and is President of the Arkansas Restaurant Association.
+Rolf has served as the Chairman of the Board of the Arkansas Hospitality Association and he is currently Chairman of the Executive Committee.
+He has served as the President of the Arkansas Restaurant Association.
 He is on the board of the National Association of Trade Exchanges (NATE) and he serves on the Ethics Committee of the International Reciprocal Trade Association (IRTA), he is Past President and a member of the Springdale Rotary Club and serves Rotary District 6110 as a Lieutenant Governor.
 Rolf is past President of the Washington Elementary School Parent Teacher Organization (PTO), an Eagle Scout, and a member of St. Paul’s Episcopal Church.
 Rolf has a Bachelor of Science in Business Administration (Finance) from Louisiana State University and post- graduate work at the University of Arkansas.
 Rolf studied Pizza Production at the American Institute of Baking.
 Rolf and his wife Ceri, a native of Hamilton, New Zealand, live in Fayetteville with their 3 children.
 He enjoys cooking, bicycling, weight lifting, reading and hunting.